jonathanjackson-1/insurance_churn_analysis/README.md

 The project uses Posgresql to support data cleaning/manipulation/extraction, Tableau for all data visualizations, and Python for all data modeling purposes.

-### Goals
-- Create dashboard showing key churn metrics, slicable by demographic varibale
-- Create linear regression model to predict churn of specific customer (tbd)

 ### Questions
 - Which demographic variables are correlated with high churn?
 - Is high policy cost related to churn rate?

+### Deliverables
+- Database accessible through posgresql containing all related tables
+- Dashboard showing key churn metrics, slicable by demographic varibale
+- Linear regression model to predict churn of specific customer (tbd)

 ### Processes
 #### SQL
 - Create "address" database and import all relevant tables (Completed 10/28/24)